Alaska Technical Climbs

 • All expeditions require a deposit to secure a spot on the team.
 Your submission of a deposit constitutes your acceptance of this Fee Schedule, Refund and Cancellation Policy.

-• All deposits for Technical Route expeditions include a non-refundable $750 administration fee (we highly recommend that you consider Trip Cancellation Insurance to protect the administration fee, if not the entire cost of your climb).
+• All deposits for Denali expeditions include a non-refundable $1,500 administration fee.
+(We highly recommend you consider Trip Cancellation Insurance to protect the administrative fee, if not the entire cost of your climb.)

 • Final payments for expeditions must be received 120 days prior to the Team Meeting Day.